ksu-cs-textbooks/cs-zero/content/x-cis115-labs/13-lists/03-lists-and-functions/_index.md

 ![Tutor 48](/images/lab13/tutor11_48.png)

 Each time, the list will be updated by the various functions that the `main()` function calls.
-Thankfully, since Python uses **call by reference**, each function is able to update the same list object in memory, making it quick an easy to work with lists and functions in Python.
+Thankfully, since Python uses **call by reference**, each function is able to update the same list object in memory, making it quick and easy to work with lists and functions in Python.
 At the end of the entire program, we'll see this state:

 ![Tutor 110](/images/lab13/tutor11_110.png)